bnaman50/center-pixel-model/README.md

 ## Result
 This is how the resultant plots will look like for the command - `python heatmap_script.py -ip ./images/shelby.JPEG -mp ./models/myModel.h5 -hm grad deeplift mp lime shap`.
-![alt text](/results/exp1.png?raw=true "Sample Output") P.S. - Row 1 shows the original plot/heatmaps and the second row show the center `5x5` crop of each of the heatmaps.
+![alt text](/results/exp1.png?raw=true "Sample Output") P.S. - Row 1 shows the original plot/heatmaps and the second row shows the center `5x5` crop of each of the heatmaps.
 This helps us better get a sense of the relevance given to the center-pixel by a particular heatmap method.

 ## Takeaways
+Out experiemnts with this toy datset/mpdel helped us better understand the workings of the heatmap methods and figure out failure modes of various methods.
+For example, `Input x Gradient` method will give zero relevance to the grey (ImageNet black) pixels regardless of their expected relevance because of the multiplication with input pixels.
+This can be seen in case of the following plot even on an ImageNet model.
 ![alt text](/results/growing_patch.png?raw=true "Sample Output")